 If you answer “Yes” to any of these questions, the floor has not fully dried yet and will likely swell again.
-Allow the humidifier to continue working and consider adding an additional aid such as turning up the heat on the thermostat a little.
+Allow the humidifier to continue working, and consider adding aid such as turning up the heat on the thermostat a little.

 If you are experiencing a bubbling issue, you can start by piercing the air bubbles and releasing the air trapped within before flattening the surface.
-For smaller areas, this can be done by placing a heavy object on them, such as a chest of drawers.
-However, for larger surfaces and swells, it’s best to use a small roller weighing no more than 100 pounds to flatten the entire surface evenly.
+For smaller areas, anyone can do it by placing a heavy object on them, such as a chest of drawers.
+However, it’s best to use a small roller weighing no more than 100 pounds for larger surfaces and swells to flatten the entire surface evenly.

 The final and often most overlooked step involves one last inspection of the floor once it is repaired and dry.
-This time, you’re looking at the gaps around the perimeter of the floor where the laminate boards meet the molding to ensure that there are sufficient enough gaps to allow the floor to move naturally.
+This time, you’re looking at the gaps around the floor’s perimeter where the laminate boards meet the molding to ensure sufficient gaps to allow the floor to move naturally.

-If there are insufficient expansion gaps, you may be required to cut new gaps as it could lead to buckling in the future and affect undamaged floorboards.
+If there are insufficient expansion gaps, you may be required to cut new gaps, which could lead to buckling in the future and affect undamaged floorboards.

 - Sweep with the grain to remove more dirt from textured boards.